OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 *   Where we use certain service providers, we may use specific contracts approved by the European Commission which give personal data the same protection it has in Europe.

-*   Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.
+*   Where we use providers based in the US, we may transfer data to them if they are part of the EU/US Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.

 7\.
 Data security

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered, disclosed or being unavailable.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
+In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know on the principle of least privilege (PoLP) .
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+We periodically review all privacy and security policies and update when necessary in line with changes of the GDPR or when any new technologies are introduced into our business.
+Where the introduction of new technologies results in a high risk to your data we will perform a data protection impact assessment and will only proceed if meeting the required levels of security standards.
+Methods of collecting personal information are reviewed by management before they are implemented to confirm that personal information is obtained (a) fairly, without intimidation or deception, and (b) lawfully, adhering to all relevant rules of law, whether derived from statute or common law, relating to the collection of personal information

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.